 Permits are required for the storage of bulk agricultural chemicals under M.S.
 Chapter 18B.14 and M.S.
 Chapter 18C.305.
-The MDA is required under 18B.14 (pesticide) to issue permits within 30 days after a complete application is received.
-A permit and safeguard is not required for agricultural commodity producers who store 6,000 gallons or less of liquid commercial fertilizer on their own property for their own use.
+The MDA is required under 18B.14 (pesticides) to issue permits within 30 days after a completed application is received.
+A permit is not required for agricultural commodity producers who store 6,000 gallons or less of liquid commercial fertilizer on their own property for their own use.

-From January 1, 2015 to December 31, 2015, the MDA received 34 new and 53 substantial alteration permit applications and issued 87 permits.
-Average time from receipt of a complete application to issuance was three (3) days.
+From January 1, 2016 to December 31, 2016, the MDA received 54 new and 35 substantial alteration permit applications and issued 89 permits.
+Average time from receipt of a completed application to issuance was four (4) days.
+During 2015, the MDA received 34 new and 53 substantial alteration permit applications and issued 87 permits.

 Several factors enable the MDA to provide prompt turn-around time on bulk agricultural chemical storage permit applications.
 Experienced MDA staff offer substantial compliance assistance to applicants.
 The exchange of information with applicants and contractors prior to submission of their permit application makes the process more efficient.
-When complete permit applications are submitted with all required information, the MDA is able to complete the final review and issue the storage permit in an informed and timely manner.
+When completed permit applications are submitted with all required information, the MDA is able to complete the final review and issue the storage permit in an informed and timely manner.